camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 kubectl get job/create-irsa-user-db
 ```

-Once the job shows as `Completed`, the IRSA user will have been successfully created.
+Once the job shows as `Completed`, the IRSA users will have been successfully created.

-5. **Check logs for confirmation**: You can view the logs of the job to confirm that the user was created and privileges were granted successfully:
+5. **Check logs for confirmation**: You can view the logs of the job to confirm that the users were created and privileges were granted successfully:

 ```bash
 kubectl logs job/create-irsa-user-db